Brody-code-designer/pre-work-phase-1/README.md

 # pre-work-phase-1
-Phase 1 of he bootcamp prework
+Phase 1 of the bootcamp prework